-The General Studies Major leading to an Associate in Arts Degree has been designed for the student who wishes to have a broad educational experience in college rather than to follow a specific career objective.
+The General Studies Major leading to an Associate in Arts Degree has been designed for the student who wishes to Degree has been designed for the student who wishes to have a broad educational experience in college rather than to follow a specific career objective.
 The major is also ideally suited or the student who wishes to transfer with a transfer major and receive an Associate degree.
 A minimum of 60 units of instruction with an average grade of at least a "C" (2.0 grade point average in all units attempted) is required for graduation.